jjodl/cp4i-pot-public/Integration/SN-Experience/Lab_1/ReadMe.md

 ![alt text][pic17]

 19\.
 Now we will map our API Response keys to the respective values we want our consumer to obtain from ServiceNow.
-Let us start with the **SystemUserID** field.
+Let us start with the **Sys ID** field.

 * You can click on the hamburger icon next to SystemUserID field and you will see the list of Available mappings.
 * For this lab, we will just start typing.
 Type in **User** and you will see all the mappings found.
 Select the **System user ID**